Accoutrements

 Very Fine Gardner Confederate Dark Cherry Wood Canteen w Original Spout, Sling & Carved Letter "J" For Regimental Company or Owner - Soldier Repair Made to Sling

 Canteen is rock solid with no wood gaps as often seen on face or rim, minimal usage marks and strong bands and sling loops.
 This is beautiful rich colored canteen with its original sling (not often found with canteens) and has a sling repair made by its owner.
 Canteen has an attached old ink marked collector or museum inventory tag "166".
 Mouth piece is solidly attached and original to the canteen.
 One of the best examples.
-Price $4800 Now $4500
+Price $4800 Now $4000 SOLD

 Letter "J" carved on canteen face above - old inventory tag attached on sling loop right

-Canteen has original mouth piece
+Canteen has original mouth piece and Sling w soldier repair

 Crudely Cast Georgia Confederate State Seal 2 Piece Waist Belt Plate - Locally Cast